-- 1. The imposed elongation degree in the first semi cycle of the tensile loading has a catalytic influence, after a certain value, in the behaviour, in the failure mode, and in the maximum failure load during the second semi cycle of the compressive loading. - 2.
-Generally, the phenomenon of transverse instability is affected drastically by the imposed degree of elongation. - 3.
+- 1. Generally, the phenomenon of transverse instability is affected drastically by the imposed degree of elongation. - 2.
 General conclusion of this study is that the transverse instability of the RC walls is a complex phenomenon, which depends not only on the ground floor height (as implied by the vast majority of modern international codes) but on other mechanical parameters, too, such as the degree of elongation.